magnussolution/magnusbilling7/wiki/en/modules/callerid/callerid.rst

 Status
 ------

-| We did not write the description to this field.
+| Status of the CallerID.